Proto-cuneiform: Precursors of writing

-The earliest clay tablets found date from the Uruk V period, ca. 3500-3350 BC, and are of a 'numerical' character, that is to say that they are inscribed with numbers, but do not contain yet any of the logographic signs that are found in the proto-cuneiform system.
+The earliest clay tablets found date from the Uruk V period, c.
+3500-3350 BC, and are of a 'numerical' character, that is to say that they are inscribed with numbers, but do not contain yet any of the logographic signs that are found in the proto-cuneiform system.
 They were excavated in several sites such as Uruk, Habuba Kabira, Jebel Aruda, Mari, Nineveh, Khafajah, Chogha Mish, Susa, etc. Numerical tablets differ from bullae in that they do not contain tokens, but are flattened pieces of clay on which tokens are printed or numerical signs are inscribed, often accompanied by seal impressions.
 These same signs are found on clay bullae, making the link between the two difficult to dispute, and it is accepted that the numerical signs derive from the tokens impressed on the bullae-envelopes, at least some numerical signs having been made by impressing tokens in clay.
 The signs made with styluses are circles or notches of varying thickness and elongation, which indicates that they refer to different number systems, obviously the ancestors of those of the proto-cuneiform system.
 But they are poorly understood, each site seeming to have its own variants.
+A few cylinder seals from the Uruk V period have been found.
 At Uruk and in western Iran (Susa, Godin Tepe, Tepe Sialk), a few tablets were found containing numerical signs accompanied by one or two ideographic (logographic) signs.
 They were labelled by Englund "numero-ideographic" tablets.
 The pictograms represent discrete objects, therefore products (and not people or institutions): sheep, jars, fruits, textile products.
 This would be an evolution of numerical tablets, and the missing link between them and the first written tablets.